Veterinary Diagnostic Lab in Thornton

 Using a radiograph (digital x-ray), we can examine your pet's internal systems to reveal information that may be invisible from the outside.

-Radiography is safe, painless and non-invasive.
+Radiography is safe, painless, and non-invasive.
 It uses only very low doses of radiation.
 Because the level of radiation exposure required to perform radiography is very low, even pregnant females and very young pets can undergo this procedure.

-Radiographs can be used to evaluate bones and organs, and diagnose conditions including broken bones, chronic arthritis, bladder stones, spinal cord diseases and some tumors.
+Radiographs can be used to evaluate bones and organs, and diagnose conditions including broken bones, chronic arthritis, bladder stones, spinal cord diseases, and some tumors.

 - Digital Dental X-Rays

-If your cat or dog is suffering periodontal disease, much of this damage occurs below the gum line where it can't be easily seen.
+If your cat or dog is suffering from periodontal disease, much of this damage occurs below the gum line where it can't be easily seen.
 Digital dental X-Rays help our veterinarians assess your pet's oral health.